MLRegTest: A Benchmark for the Machine Learning of Regular Languages: Data Sets

 For each language $L$ we similarly generated a development set which included 100,000 strings, half of which were positive and half of which were negative.
 As with the training set, there were equally many strings of length $\ell$ where $\ell$ ranged between 20 and 29.
-The positive strings were generated by intersecting the automaton for $L$ with the automaton for $\Sigma^\ell$, removing the positive strings from the training set, and then randomly selecting successful paths in the resulting automaton by assuming a uniform distribution over outbound edges at each state.
+The positive strings were generated by intersecting the automaton for $L$ with the automaton for $\Sigma^\ell$, removing the positive strings from the training set, and then weighting the edges of this acyclic automaton as before to ensure a uniform distribution over the paths.
 The negative strings were similarly generated using the complement of $L$ and removing the negative strings in the training set.
 In this way, we ensured the training and development sets for every $L$ were disjoint.

 For each language $L$ we generated four test sets, each with 100,000 strings, half of which were positive and half of which were negative.
 We call these four test sets ``Short Random'' (SR), ``Short Adversarial'' (SA), ``Long Random'' (LR), ``Long Adversarial'' (LA).
 The Short Test sets included equally many strings of length $\ell$ where $\ell$ ranged between 20 and 29.
 The Long Test sets included equally many strings of length $\ell$ where $\ell$ ranged between 31 and 50.
 The Random Test sets sampled positive and negative strings without replacement.
 In the Adversarial Test sets, each positive string $x$ was paired with a negative string $y$ such that the string edit distance $d(x,y)=1$.
 No positive or negative string in any Test set occurred in the Training or Development sets.
 Below we describe how we generated the data to meet these specifications.